mrpowers-io/jodie/README.md

 * SCD logic is exposed via `effective_time`, `end_time` and `is_current` column

 `merge` logic can get really messy, so it's easiest to follow these conventions.
 See [this blog post](https://mungingdata.com/delta-lake/type-2-scd-upserts/) if you'd like to build a SCD with custom logic.

+## More about Jodie

+See [this video](https://www.youtube.com/watch?v=llHKvaV0scQ) for more info about the awesomeness of Jodie!